-In the first instance we would encourage you to raise any concern you may have either formally or informally with your line manager.
+In the first instance we would encourage you to raise any concern you may have either formally or informally with your line manager (e.g., TAs to the Senior Teacher).
 Where you do not believe this to be appropriate, you can report your concern to the Headteacher.